Goalkeeper (association football): Records

 Stefano Tacconi is the only goalkeeper to have won all official club competitions for which he was eligible.
-Goalkeeper Ned Doig, who spent most of his career with Sunderland, set a 19th-century world record by not conceding any goals in 87 of his 290 top division appearances (30%).
+Goalkeeper Ned Doig, who spent most of his career with Sunderland, set a 19th-century world record by not conceding any goals in 87 of his 290 top-division appearances (30%).

 Rogério Ceni has scored the most goals for a goalkeeper, having recorded 131 goals through free kicks and penalties across his 23-year career.
 Tony Read and José Luis Chilavert are the only goalkeepers to score a hat-trick (three goals in a game), with all three goals coming from penalty kicks.

 Gianluigi Buffon is the only goalkeeper to have won the UEFA Club Footballer of the Year Award.
 Oliver Kahn holds the record for most UEFA Best Club Goalkeeper and Best European Goalkeeper Awards, with four.
 Iker Casillas holds the record for most appearances by a goalkeeper in the FIFPro World11 and in the UEFA Team of the Year, as well as most IFFHS World's Best Goalkeeper Awards, alongside Buffon and Manuel Neuer, winning the award for five consecutive years between 2008 and 2012.
-Casillas holds the record for the most clean sheets in UEFA Champions League history.
+Casillas held the record for the most clean sheets in UEFA Champions League history until being overtaken by Neuer on April 17, 2024.
+He also held the most number of appearances in the competition until Cristiano Ronaldo overtook him on September 30, 2021.

-At the international level, Dino Zoff has remained unbeaten for the longest period of time, whilst Walter Zenga holds the record for longest unbeaten run in a FIFA World Cup tournament at 517 minutes.
-Gianluigi Buffon, Fabien Barthez and Iker Casillas hold the record for fewest goals conceded by a winning goalkeeper in a World Cup tournament at two each.
+At the international level, Dino Zoff has remained unbeaten for the longest period at 1142 minutes.
+Nadine Angerer set the record for longest unbeaten run during a World Cup tournament at 540 minutes while winning the world title without conceding a goal.
+Walter Zenga holds the record for the longest unbeaten run in the Men's FIFA World Cup tournament at 517 minutes.
+Gianluigi Buffon, Fabien Barthez and Iker Casillas hold the record for the fewest goals conceded by a winning goalkeeper in the Men's World Cup tournament at two each.
 Buffon is the only World Cup–winning goalkeeper not to have conceded a goal in open play throughout the entire tournament, one goal having resulted from an own goal after a free kick, the other from a penalty.
 Fabien Barthez and Peter Shilton hold the record for most clean sheets in World Cup matches, with ten each.
-Mohamed Al-Deayea holds the record for most international caps by a male goalkeeper, with one 178 official appearances for Saudi Arabia.
+Mohamed Al-Deayea holds the record for most international caps by a male goalkeeper, with 178 official appearances for Saudi Arabia.
 Hope Solo of the United States holds the record for most international caps by a female goalkeeper, with 202 appearances.